alexbelgium/hassio-addons/birdnet-pi/README.md

 Denoise is frowned upon by serious researchers.
 However it does seem to significantly increase quality of detection !
 Here is how to do it in HA :
 - Using Portainer addon, go in the hassio_audio container, and modify the file /etc/pulse/system.pa to add the line `load-module module-echo-cancel`
 - Go in the Terminal addon, and type `ha audio restart`
+- Select the echo cancelled device as input device in the addon options

 ## Common issues